wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ## Client vs Database side Pooling

-If you've ever had to connect to Postgres from an API service or server, you will be aware that libraries like psycopg (postgres client for python) give you pooling functionality.
+If you've ever had to connect to Postgres via code, you will be aware that libraries like psycopg (postgres client for python) give you pooling functionality.
 You might be wondering, when would you want to implement pooling on the client side, vs having a database pooling service like PGbouncer?

 ### Database side Pooling